 - Two selected works of paintings done during the year (02 Marks) These selected works prepared during the course by the candidates and certified by the school authorities as the work done in the school will be placed before the examiners for assessment.

 - The candidates should be given one hour-break after first three hours.

 - The time-table to be so framed as to allow the students to work continuously for minimum of two periods at a stretch.

 Details of Project Work:

-- For class XI, the evaluation for 20 marks project work should be done by the internal examiner.
+- For class XII, the evaluation for 20 marks project work should be done jointly by the internal as well

 - The suggestive list of activities for project work is as follows: – Role Play, Skit, Presentation, Model, Field Survey, Mock Drills/Mock Event etc.